-Insignificant effects Insignificant effects as a result of mitigation Resource unaffected by action
+Insignificant effects Insignificant effects as a result of Resource unaffected by action

-Aquatic resources/wetlands Х

-Invasive species Х

-Fish and wildlife habitat Х

-Threatened/Endangered species/critical habitat Х

-Historic properties Х

-Other cultural resources X
+mitigation X

-Floodplains Х
+Floodplains X

 Hazardous, toxic & radioactive waste Х

 Hydrology Х

 Land use Х

 Navigation Х

 Noise levels Х

 Public infrastructure Х

 Socio-economics Х

 Environmental justice Х

 Soils Х

 Tribal trust resources Х

 Water quality Х

 Climate change Х

-All practicable and appropriate means to avoid or minimize adverse environmental effects were analyzed and incorporated into the Recommended Plan.
-Best management practices (BMPs) as detailed in the EA will be implemented, as appropriate, to minimize impacts.
-BMPs include a seasonal window from May 1 - August 15 for the protection of beach nesting birds.
-If piping plovers are present during construction, the window may be extended (March 1 - August 30) to cover their nesting season.
+All practicable and appropriate means to avoid or minimize adverse environmental effects were analyzed and incorporated into the TSP.
+Best management practices (BMPs) as detailed in the EA will be implemented, if appropriate, to minimize impacts.

-No compensatory mitigation is required as part of the Recommended Plan.
-At this time, the U.S. Army Corps of Engineers does not know if there will be any mitigation measures due to impacts on the Cape May Historic District.
-Through the Programmatic Agreement (PA) that has been executed, the USACE will continue to work together with the New Jersey State Historic Preservation Office (NJSHPO) and other consulting parties to reduce potential impacts and identify potential mitigation measures related to potential visual impacts to the Historic District.
+No compensatory mitigation is required as part of the TSP.
+At this time, the Corps does not know if there will be any mitigation measures due to impacts on the Cape May Historic District.

-Public review of the draft EA and FONSI was conducted in February, 2021.
-All comments submitted during the public review period were responded to in the Final EA and FONSI.
+Public review of the draft EA and FONSI is currently ongoing.
+All comments submitted during the public review period will be responded to in the Final EA and FONSI.

-Pursuant to section 7 of the Endangered Species Act of 1973, as amended, the U.S. Army Corps of Engineers determined that the Recommended Plan may affect, but is not likely to adversely affect federally listed species or their designated critical habitat.
-The US Fish and Wildlife Service agreed with this determination in correspondence dated June 8, 2021 and March 8, 2022.
+Pursuant to section 7 of the Endangered Species Act of 1973, as amended, the U.S. Army Corps of Engineers determined that the TSP will have no significant effect on federally listed species or their designated critical habitat.

-Pursuant to Section 106 of the National Historic Preservation Act of 1966, as amended, the U.S. Army Corps of Engineers determined that the Recommended Plan may have the potential to have a visual adverse effect on the Cape May Historic District.
-A Programmatic Agreement between the USACE and the New Jersey State Historic Preservation Office has been executed to continue consultation during the design and construction phase.
+Pursuant to Section 106 of the National Historic Preservation Act of 1966, as amended, the U.S. Army Corps of Engineers determined that the TSP may have the potential to have a visual adverse effect on the Cape May Historic District.
+A Programmatic Agreement between the USACE and the New Jersey State Historic Preservation Office is being negotiated to continue consultation during the design and construction phase.

-This project does not entail actions that fall under the Clean Water Act of 1972, as amended, as no discharge of dredged or fill material into waters of the United States is associated with the Recommended Plan.
+This project does not entail actions that fall under the Clean Water Act of 1972, as amended, as no discharge of dredged or fill material associated is associated with the TSP.
 As a result, section 404(b)(1) Guidelines (40 CFR 230) are not applicable to this project.

-A determination of consistency with the New Jersey Coastal Zone Management program pursuant to the Coastal Zone Management Act of 1972 was obtained from the NJDEP in a letter dated April 26, 2021.
+A determination of consistency with the New Jersey Coastal Zone Management program pursuant to the Coastal Zone Management Act of 1972 will be obtained from the NJDEP.
 All conditions of the consistency determination shall be implemented in order to minimize adverse impacts to the coastal zone.